Revision Bariatric Surgery Sydney

 Many Sydney bariatric surgery patients achieve successful weight loss with a single bariatric surgery.
 However, other patients may require a secondary, or revision, procedure if they experienced a failed obesity surgery the first time.
 Dr. V. Kuzinkovas of Advanced Surgicare can help.
 His extensive experience performing revision weight loss procedures allows him to guide revision surgery patients through the process of deciding which course of treatment is appropriate for them.

-Reasons Revision Bariatric Surgery Is Performed
+Reasons Revision Weight Loss Surgery Is Performed

 There are several reasons that an individual might pursue revision bariatric surgery.
 For example, some patients have the procedure because they did not lose enough excess weight after their first procedure.
 Other individuals may consider their initial bariatric procedure a failed obesity surgery because they were unable to resolve their co-morbid health concerns.
 Still others have suffered medical or health complications as a result of their first bariatric surgery.
-The following is a comprehensive look at the most common reasons individuals pursue revision weight loss surgery.
+The following is a comprehensive look at the most common reasons individuals pursue revision weight loss surgery in Sydney.

 Inadequate Weight Loss or Weight Regain